 - Configure the OOB Business Data List Webpart with our External Content Type (ECT) and View.
 This is a regular step to display External Data.
 After this step, we can see the data listing without the formatting.

 - In this step, we need to take the existing XSL styles of the data listing webpart.
 For this, we need to do the "Edit Webpart" and from the Webpart properties toolbox, find the "XSL Editor" button.
 Click on it, it will pop up the XSL style.
 Copy the whole XSL and paste it to a Visual Studio instance (or any other good editor).

 - Find the XSL parameter which we need to format.
 Assume it's a number which needs to be formatted like "

 #,###".
 So here, we need to apply the XSLT function, "

 For the date formatting, we can use like this:

 <xsl:value-of select="ddwrt:FormatDateTime(@ActivityDate, 1033, 'MM/dd/yyyy')" />

-Note: By this approach it will perfectly format listing data on the BCS Out of the box Business Data list web part without doing any custom scripts or code, But the data on the filter drop downs will not get formatted.
+Note: Using this approach, it will perfectly format listing data on the BCS Out of the box Business Data list web part without doing any custom scripts or code, but the data on the filter drop downs will not get formatted.